lupyuen/lupyuen.github.io/src/rust6.md

 mod nuttx;
 use nuttx::*;

-// For NuttX Only: Import the Panic Info
+// For NuttX Only: Import the Panic Type
 #[cfg(target_os = "none")]
 use core::{
   panic::PanicInfo,
   result::Result::{self, Err, Ok},
 };

-// For NuttX Only: Define the Panic Handler for [no_std]
+// For NuttX Only: Define the Panic Handler for `no_std`
 #[cfg(target_os = "none")]  // For NuttX
 #[panic_handler]
 fn panic(_panic: &PanicInfo<'_>) -> ! {